AgentD/imagetool/README.md

 only pack files from a directory, you may need to unpack the tarball and do some fakeroot magic.

-Imagine, instead, you could simply describe the partition layout in a configuration file as follows:
+Imagine, instead, you could simply describe everything you want in a simple configuration file as follows:

-	{
+	mbrdisk {
-		"type": "msdos",
-		"align": "1M",

-		"partitions": [
+		type msdos
+		align 1M

-			{
+		partition {
-				"type": "primary",
-				"boot": true,
+			type primary
+			boot true

-				"filesystem": {
+			fat32 "bootvolume" {
-					"type": "fat32",
-					"name": "bootvolume",

-					"volumefiles": [
-						{
+				volumefile "/initrd.xz" {
-							"path": "initrd.xz",

-							"filesystem": {
+					cpio "kernelinitrd" {
-								"type": "initrd",
-								"name": "kernelinitrd",

-								"compression": "xz"
+						compression "xz"
 					}
-						}, {
-							"path": "rootfs.sqfs",

-							"filesystem": {
-								"type": "squashfs",
-								"name": "rootfs"
 				}

+				volumefile "/rootfs.sqfs" {
+					squashfs "rootfs"
 				}
-					]
 			}
-			}, {
-				"type": "primary",

-				"filesystem": {
-					"type": "ext4",
-					"name": "homedirs"
 		}

+		partition {
+			type primary

+			ext4 "homedirs"
 		}
-		]
 	}

-We have an dos style partition table with 2 partitions, a FAT32 one and an ext4 one.
-Note that the FAT32 partition has a list of `volumefiles`, which is basically a way to create special files that can then function in the same way as a partition, with a nested filesystem on their own.

-Each filesystem has a name attached that we use in a seperate  configuration file to populate the filesystems:

-	{
-		"type": "mountgroup",
-		"name": "main",

-		"mountpoints": [
-			{ "vdir": "/", "target": "rootfs" },
-			{ "vdir": "/home", "target": "homedirs" },
-			{ "vdir": "/boot", "target": "bootvolume" }
-		],

-		"datasource": [
-			{
+	mountgroup {
-				"type": "tar",
+		bind "/:rootfs"
+		bind "/home:homedirs"
+		bind "/boot:bootvolume"

-				"path": "rootfs.tar.gz"
+		tarunpack "rootfs.tar.gz"
 	}

-		]
-	}, {
+	mountgroup {
-		"type": "mountgroup",
-		"name": "initrd",

-		"mountpoints": [
-			{ "vdir": "/", "target": "kernelinitrd" }
-		],

-		"datasource": [
+		bind "/:kernelinitrd"

-			{
+		filelist "./" {
-				"type": "listing",
-				"filesource": "."

-				"listing": [
-					"dir dev 0755 0 0",
+			dir dev 0755 0 0
-					"dir lib 0755 0 0",
+			dir lib 0755 0 0
-					"dir bin 0755 0 0",
+			dir bin 0755 0 0
-					"dir sys 0755 0 0",
+			dir sys 0755 0 0
-					"dir proc 0755 0 0",
+			dir proc 0755 0 0
-					"dir newroot 0755 0 0",
+			dir newroot 0755 0 0
-					"dir images 0755 0 0",
+			dir images 0755 0 0
-					"slink sbin 0777 0 0 bin",
+			slink sbin 0777 0 0 bin
-					"nod dev/console 600 0 0 c 5 1",
+			nod dev/console 600 0 0 c 5 1
-					"file init 0755 0 0 initrd.sh"
+			file init 0755 0 0 initrd.sh
-				]
-			}, {
-				"type": "filter",

-				"filterInclude": [
-					"bin/busybox",
-					"lib/ld*.so*",
-					"lib/libc*.so*"
-				],

-				"datasource": [
-					{
-						"type": "tar",
-						"path": "rootfs.tar.gz"
 		}

-				]
+		filter {
+			allow "bin/busybox"
+			allow "lib/ld*.so*"
+			allow "lib/libc*.so*"

+			tarunpack "rootfs.tar.gz"
 		}
-		]
 	}

+We have an DOS style partition table with 2 partitions, one is FAT32 formated, the other one ext4 formated.
+The FAT32 partition has a list of `volumefiles`, which is basically a way to create special files that can then function in the same way as a partition, with a nested filesystem on their own.

-This file completely describes how to split the contents of the tarball up into the different filesystems on different partitions.
+Each filesystem has a name attached that we then use to populate the filesystems.
+Each "mountgroup" specifies a list of named filesystems that data is directed to.
+A tarball is unpacked "into" the mountgroup, splitting up its contents across the different filesystems on different partitions.
 For the initrd, a listing similar to `geninitramfs` is used, in combination with a filter that splits out busybox and friends from the rootfs tarball.

 Finally, a single program is run to generate the image from the description:

-	$ mkimage -l layout.json -p data.json -O sdcard.img
+	$ mkimage -c layout.cfg -O sdcard.img

 ## Plans